wowashuwow/wowashuwow.github.io/_posts/2023-8-4-Workout-Routine.md

 - **Abs**- If you are doing legs 2x /week, 8-10 sets of ab exercises will be more than sufficient for abs.
 Your abs are already getting worked when you do all the other exercises.
 But if you want visible abs, it's all about body fat percentage.
 BF% is the name of the game.
 Aesthetics aside though, doing ab exercises will strengthen your core, which is highly beneficial not only for lifting but for everday life.

 - **Rest Days**- Take your rest day whenever you feel like your body needs rest.
 It’s not like you have to take it only on Sunday.
 For example, if you are sore and tired after a Monday leg day, take rest on Tuesday.
 You can take an additional rest day whenever you feel like it.
 No shame in taking an additional rest day.
 Your body will let you know when it wants to rest and needs time to recover.
 Listen to it.
 Push yourself hard, but be safe.
+Remember, your body builds muscle when it is resting.
+Try to get enough sleep.

 - **Progressive Overload**- Let's say a few weeks into following the routine, you find that "Hey, hitting 3 sets of 15 reps of this exercise at this weight feels way too easy now.
 Plus my body doesn't even hurt anymore."
 This is a sign that you should start applying progressive overload to your workout.
 What is progressive overload? **Once you are able to do 3 sets of 15 reps, increase the weight by 2.5kg.** Rinse and repeat.
 Simple.

     **Q**: When should I start progressive overload?\
     **A**: Don't think about it too much, you'll realize it yourself.
-But DO NOT start progressive overload before at least four weeks of consistently working out using your initial chosen weights.
+But DO NOT start progressive overload before at least four weeks of consistently following the workout routine using your initial chosen weights (that's four weeks AFTER completing circuit training).
 Your body needs time to get acclimatized to working out.
 Yes, that much time.
 Then you can start lifting heavier.

     For some exercises like lateral raises and single leg calf raises, you'll find that you are not able to lift much weight and it is very difficult to progressively overload.
 That's completely normal.
 No need to start questioning your manhood here.
 For exercises like these volume is more important than lifting heavy.
 Increase the reps to 15-20, keep the weight reasonable and focus on your form.
 Don't ego-lift and swing the weights.